Here’s a question for you:

 If it felt nice, try it again tomorrow… and the next day…

-Many people find that doing some kind of relaxation exercise every day helps them to feel more peaceful and better able to handle worry.
+Many people find that doing some kind of relaxation exercise every day helps them to feel more peaceful and better able to handle worry and other challenging feelings.

 Want to add your OK Kit to our gallery?
 Was that a yes?
 Oh good, we’d love to see it!